Tag

 Cons

-Armory Crate software needs improving
+Armory Crate needs improving

 isn’t the best portable OS